 The reason this happens is that grapefruit contains substances that can inhibit the P450 enzyme that your body uses for metabolizing some medications.

-When you eat grapefruit while taking these medications, your body may fail to break the medications down, which can result in adverse side effects, including overdose.
+When you eat grapefruit while taking these medications, your body may fail to break the medications down, which can result in adverse side effects.

-If you are currently taking any of the above-listed medications, be sure to talk with your medical practitioner before adding grapefruit or grapefruit seed extract to your diet.
+If you are currently taking any of the above-listed medications, be sure to talk with your medical practitioner before adding grapefruit seed extract to your diet.